Metric response of relative entropy: A universal indicator of quantum criticality: Response of quantum relative entropy

 \subsection{Integrable case}

 The free-fermionic solution of the TFIM \cite{polkovnikov, Jordan1928Wigner,Lieb1961SolubleModels} allows one to analytically calculate all the correlation functions necessary to construct the density matrix for any subsystem.
-We use that to calculate the metric response of QRE for the single-site and nearest-neighbors ($n=1$ and $n=2$) as in Figs. \ref{fig:tfim_response_one_site} and \ref{fig:tfim_response_two_sites}.
-Being the smallest local description of the entanglement spectra in a many body quantum system, the single site reduced density matrix is the ensemble of possible configurations for it to be a subsystem of a given state.
+We use that to calculate the response of QRE for the single-site and nearest-neighbors ($n=1$ and $n=2$) as in Figs. \ref{fig:tfim_response_one_site} and \ref{fig:tfim_response_two_sites}.
+Being the smallest local description of the entanglement spectra in a many body quantum system, the single site RDM is the ensemble of possible configurations for it to be a subsystem of a given state.
 So proceeding with the calculation for the ground state, for a single spin $1/2$ degree in a translationally invariant theory, we have

-In our context, $\beta \to \infty$ since we will examine the pure quantum state at $T =0$ without any thermal fluctuation.
-The formalism in this section holds equally for finite and thermodynamically large systems as it requires no more change than replacing finite sums with integrals in the expressions of correlation functions.
-The Hamiltonian possesses the symmetry $ \mathcal{S}_{\text{TFIM}} :=\{ \hat{\sigma^{x}} \to -\hat{\sigma^{x}}, \ \hat{\sigma^{y}} \to - \hat{\sigma^{y}}, \ \hat{\sigma^{z}} \to \hat{\sigma^{z}} \}$, which is maintained by the ground state of every finite system, except for the one with infinitely many spins which spontaneously breaks the underlying $\mathbb{Z}_2$ symmetry.
-This makes the expectation of $\hat{\sigma}^{x, y}$ vanish in any finite TFIM.
-The metric response of QRE for a single site in TFIM for some sizes is given in Fig. \ref{fig:tfim_response_one_site} corresponding to the following reduced density matrix
+In our context, $\beta \to \infty$ since we will examine the ground state without any thermal fluctuation.
+The formalism in this section holds equally for finite and thermodynamically large systems, as it requires no more change than replacing finite sums with integrals in the expressions of correlation functions.
+The Hamiltonian possesses the symmetry $ \mathcal{S}_{\text{TFIM}} :=\{ \hat{\sigma^{x}} \to -\hat{\sigma^{x}}, \ \hat{\sigma^{y}} \to - \hat{\sigma^{y}}, \ \hat{\sigma^{z}} \to \hat{\sigma^{z}} \}$, which is maintained by the ground state of every finite system, except for the one with infinitely many spins which spontaneously breaks the underlying $\mathbb{Z}_2$ symmetry for $|h|<1$.
+This makes the expectation of $\hat{\sigma}^{x, y}$ vanish in any finite chain.
+The response of QRE for a single site in TFIM for some sizes is given in Fig. \ref{fig:tfim_response_one_site} corresponding to the following reduced density matrix

-The ground state $| 0 \rangle$ is given by the spinless BCS ground state of free fermions as in Eq. \eqref{BCSgroundState}.
+The ground state $| 0 \rangle$ is given by the spinless BCS ground state of free fermions as in Eq.~\eqref{BCSgroundState}.
 Therefore for a single-site the only non-vanishing one-site correlation function $G_0$, and its derivative are behind the finite-size scaling and thermodynamic singularity of this response function.